nitk-nest/NeST/examples/routing/README.md

 (RIP) via both `quagga` and `frr`.
 Label Distribution Protocol (LDP) is supported for label distribution in MPLS.

+**Support of static routing**
+NeST supports statically populating the routing tables by constructing a spanning tree of the network using Depth First Search (DFS).
+No additional libraries are required to use static routing in NeST.

 <!-- The below snippet will only render in docs website -->
 <!--
 #BEGIN_DOCS